 Giac Lam Temple - The 1744 structure, the Giac Lam temple is probably the oldest Chinese temple to see in HCMC and is highly regarded locally.

-Vung Tau - Vung Tau offers fresh and clean beaches and is a popular destination for those looking for exotic beaches whilst on Vietnam tours and is a welcome break from the hustle and bustle of a Ho Chi Minh holiday.
+Vung Tau - Vung Tau offers fresh and clean beaches and is a popular destination for those looking for exotic powder-white beaches, and is a welcome break from the hustle and bustle of a Ho Chi Minh holiday.

 Mekong Delta - The Mekong region is situated to the east of HCMC and is also known as the Nine Dragon River Delta and is the wonderful waterway to southern Vietnam travel.
 For the lovers of water sports, the Mekong Delta is one of the best places visit.
 Several water sports and boat tours are available to tourists.
-There are infinite selections of itineraries such as afternoon cruises, night trips and 2-3 day tours available on your Vietnam Hanoi travel adventure.
+There are infinite selections of itineraries such as afternoon cruises, night trips and 2-3 day tours available.
 You can also sail to Phnom Penh in Cambodia.

 Jade Emperor Temple - The Jade Emperor Temple is one of the most popular Chinese temples in Vietnam.
-The 1909 structured temple was built in honor of Emperor of Jade.
+The 1909 structured temple was built in honour of Emperor of Jade.

 Water Puppets - HCMC also features its own weekly traditional water puppet show at the local Ngon Restaurant every Saturday evening.
 Book a seat in advance so you don’t miss out.